subrotoice/js-basic/README.md

 ## 7.7- Try and Catch

-- When encounter throw new Error() then stop executing rest of code of that method and control goes to catch block
+- When encounter error then throw new Error() and stop executing rest of code of that method and then control goes to catch block.

 ```js
 const person = {